IsaacSchemm/DurationHelper/README.md

 * **provider**: The provider as given by [jsVideoUrlParser](https://github.com/Zod-/jsVideoUrlParser).
 Currently supported providers are "youtube", "dailymotion", and "vimeo".
 * **id**: The ID of the video.
 * **youTubeKey**: A YouTube Data API v3 key.
 If not provided, all YouTube URLs will return a duration of null, as if they were not recognized.
+* **twitchClientId**, **twitchSecret**: Twitch API keys.
+If not provided, all Twitch URLs will return a duration of null, as if they were not recognized.

 Returns the duration, or null if the duration could not be determined.